Arsames (satrap of Egypt)

 Arsames (also called Sarsamas and Arxanes, from Old Persian Aršāma) was an Achaemenid satrap of ancient Egypt during the 5th century BC, at the time of the 27th Dynasty of Egypt.

 Name

 "Arsames" is the Hellenized form of the Old Persian name Aršāma ("having a hero's strength"), which was a common name within the Persian Achaemenid family as well as amongst the Persian elite of the Achaemenid Empire (550–330 BC).
 The name is a compound, composed of aršan ("male, hero") and ama ("strength").
 The name is attested in Aramaic as ʾršm.
 The feminine form of the name, *Aršāmā (Greek Arsamē), is attested in the daughter of Darius the Great (522–486 BC).

 Career

+Arsames was an Achaemenid prince, a grandson of Darius the Great.
 According to Ctesias, Sarsamas was appointed satrap by general Megabyzus.
 Previously, an ancient Egyptian prince called Inaros openly revolted against Artaxerxes I and the Achaemenid rule and had slain in battle the satrap, Achaemenes.
 In 454 BC, shortly after his appointment, Arsames helped suppress the revolt by defeating Athenian reinforcements sent in the Nile Delta.